takeshiD/tmux-session-manager/README.md

 # Preview width
 set -g @session-manager-preview-width '65'

+# Preview auto-refresh interval in milliseconds (0 = single-shot preview)
+set -g @session-manager-preview-refresh-ms '1000'

 # Debug logging
 set -g @session-manager-debug '1'
 ```

 `@session-manager-popup-border` hides the popup frame when set to `off`, `false`, `0`, or `none`.
 `@session-manager-fzf-border` forwards its value to `fzf --border`, so you can choose `rounded` (default), `sharp`, `none`, and more.

+`@session-manager-preview-refresh-ms` controls how often the preview pane is re-rendered.
+Set it to `0` to render only once, or use e.g. `500` (0.5s) for near–real-time updates. `Ctrl-l` always forces an immediate refresh even when auto-refresh is off.

 ## Themes